 “Jane, may I introduce you to my oldest son, Ben.”

-Jane gave the same greeting, as well as to Ben and Willie.
+Jane gave the same greeting to Ben and Willie.

 “Mr. and Mrs. Merrick,” Carolina Hendon said, “We should get everybody inside as quickly as possible.
 We haven’t set up a drone exclusion zone for this property.”

 Ronnie led the group to the pool, navigating towards one of the rear entrances.
-John thanked Barney for his work and asked him to stay on this evening.
-The company pilot lived in nearby Bannockburn and called his wife to say he’d be late this evening.
+John thanked Barney for his work and asked him to stay this evening.
+The company pilot lived nearby in Bannockburn and called his wife to say he’d be late this evening.

 As the group walked into the mansion’s Great Room, it was one of those situations where everyone talked, each having an agenda to persue.
 Special Agent Hanko was trying to assert his leadership, but Anne was having none of it.